About

 Environment

-We have hosted major events relating to cognitive linguistics research, including the 5th UK Cognitive Linguistics Conference and the 5th Implicit Learning Seminar.
+We have hosted major events relating to cognitive linguistics research, including the 5th UK Cognitive Linguistics Conference.
 Our research group is made up of faculty, PhD students and visiting researchers (see People).
+We run a seminar series and hold an annual lecture.